Beautiful Ghosts

 "Beautiful Ghosts" (also subtitled "(From the Motion Picture Cats)") is a song by the American singer-songwriter Taylor Swift and the English composer Andrew Lloyd Webber from the 2019 Cats film adaptation, in which Swift played Bombalurina.
-The song was written by Swift (lyrics and music) and Cats creator Andrew Lloyd Webber (music), and produced by Greg Wells, Lloyd Webber, and Cats director Tom Hooper.
+The song was written by Swift (lyrics and music) and the Cats creator Lloyd Webber (music), and produced by Greg Wells, Lloyd Webber and the Cats director Tom Hooper.
 It was released on November 15, 2019.
 Considered as its signature song, it is performed in the film by the principal character Victoria, portrayed by Francesca Hayward.
 A 30-second reprise is also sung by Judi Dench as Old Deuteronomy.
 Swift performs the official single version that is played over the ending credits.

 Upon release, the song received positive reviews from music critics.
 It received nominations for Best Original Song at the 77th Golden Globe Awards and Best Song Written for Visual Media at the 63rd Annual Grammy Awards—Swift's third nomination for the latter, following "Safe & Sound" (2011) and "I Don't Wanna Live Forever" (2016).

 Background and release

 As a concept, the then-untitled song was first reported in early 2018, when the film adaptation was in early stages of production.
 The song was designed to provide a way for Victoria to introduce her character to the audience, as she communicates solely through gestures and dance in the original stage show.
 Swift described the song as such:

 "Beautiful Ghosts" is sung from a young voice who is wondering if she will ever have glory days.
 Longing for the sense of belonging she sees everyone else finding.
 Reaching for it, desperately afraid of never having beautiful ghosts of days gone by to cling to in her older years.

 The song was released on digital platforms and to streaming services on November 15, 2019, one month before the film's theatrical release.
 A lyric video for the song was released on YouTube the same day.
 The lyric video has over 8 million views on YouTube.
-In a 2021 interview, Webber said writing "Beautiful Ghosts" with Swift was his "only enjoyable part" of working in Cats.
+In a 2021 interview, Lloyd Webber said writing "Beautiful Ghosts" with Swift was his "only enjoyable part" of working in Cats.